Fifth Dimension Site Map Search Contact Us

 Back to the Table of Contents

-There is about an 11 times increased risk of developing cancer in persons over age 65 and a 15 times increased risk of dying from cancer.
+Thlere is about an 11 times increased risk of developing cancer in persons over age 65 and a 15 times increased risk of dying from cancer.
 Two-thirds of all cancer patients are over 65.
 By 2030, the population over 65 will reach 70 million, which will cause a marked increase in the number of persons with cancer.

-The majority of the elderly and aging cancer patients are the largest recipients of chemotherapy.
 The largest segment of the USA population is becoming 65 years or older with a life expectation of another 15 years and should will remain functionally independent during this time.
 A 75-85 year old has an average life expectancy of 10 and 6 years, respectively.
 About 65% of new cancers diagnosed occur in the elderly --over age 65.

-Older patients with cancer often require functional assistance.
-The need increases as cancer survivors age.
 Performance Status is of help in the assessment The use of the Karnofsky or ECOG (Eastern Cooperative Oncology Group) for functional grading.

 An assessment of the activities of daily living and the aids necessary to improve self-care are important.
 Use of exercise rehabilitation physical therapy programs can help improve function.
-There is often need for assistance at home or the need for institutional care.
-Treatment toxicity and recovery time are also important factors in the functional status.

 Current and projected comorbid conditions play a major role in geriatric care.
 Control of hypertension, diabetes, heart and lung disease are vital components of both psychological and functional status.
 With age and with cancer patients, any deficit can make a major difference in daily living.
 For example, it is known that diabetes decreases the eight-year disease-free survival of stage three colon cancer equal to the beneficial effects of adjuvant chemotherapy.
-Hyperinsulinemia decreases the survival in prostate, colon and breast cancer patients.
-Obesity projects a worse prognosis for ovarian and other cancers.
-Thus, comorbidity affects survival, as well as functional life.

 There is a need for special assessment for geriatric oncology patients.
 It should include: